- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds stocks of large-cap U.S. companies that meet Shariah compliance standards.
-It excludes companies involved in prohibited industries.
+Composition The ETF primarily holds U.S. large-cap stocks selected from the S&P 500 index that meet specific Sharia compliance criteria.
+Companies are screened to exclude those involved in prohibited industries.

 Market Position